jangroth/aws-certification-notes/solutions-architect-professional.md

-Keys|Keys owned and managed by AWS|Customer managed Keys Encryption|Symmetric and asymmetric (*new*) encryption|Supports both symmetric and asymmetric encryption Cryptographic Acceleration|None|SSL/TLS Acceleration Oracle TDE Acceleration Key Storage and Management|Accessible from multiple regions<br/>Centralized management from IAM|Deployed and managed from a customer VPC.<br/>Accessible and can be shared across VPCs using VPC peering
+Keys|Keys owned and managed by AWS|Customer managed Keys Encryption|Symmetric and asymmetric (*new*) encryption|Supports both symmetric and asymmetric encryption Cryptographic Acceleration|None|SSL/TLS Acceleration Oracle TDE Acceleration Key Storage and Management|Accessible from multiple regions<br/>Centralized management from IAM|Deployed and managed from a customer VPC.<br/>Accessible and can be shared across VPCs using VPC peering<br/>No IAM integration on user/key level
 Free Tier Availability|Yes|No

 <a name="4_9"></a>